Usage Based Pricing, the Holy Grail of SaaS Pricing?

 Sticker shock can really ruin your customers' experience.
 It's a stressful and jarring situation that you definitely want to avoid.
 Unfortunately, it's a genuine concern with a usage-based pricing model, particularly if there's no limit on spending.

-To prevent this, be completely upfront about costs.
+To prevent this, make sure to be completely upfront about costs.
 Set clear expectations from the beginning and send alerts when customers are about to incur extra charges.
 Implement usage controls to give customers peace of mind.
 For instance, empower senior employees to delegate or retract authority from their teams.

 Annual contracts lock customers in, while usage-based pricing offers flexibility.
 However, this means users can easily switch providers if they have a bad experience.
 With usage-based pricing, customers constantly evaluate the value of your product, potentially seeing unnecessary expenses as a waste.